Workshop in Applied Phylogenetics

 The course will be held at the Bodega Marine Laboratory on the beautiful Northern California coast, which has on-site housing.
 The course format will involve equal parts of lecture and hands-on software training with an emphasis on performing analyses using RevBayes: http://revbayes.

 - Recent advances in Bayesian inference of phylogeny

-- Model specification issues: model selection, adequacy and uncertainty
+- Model specification: model selection, adequacy and uncertainty

 - Diagnosing MCMC performance